-Lodging choices in Bermuda range from high-end hotels and resorts to guest houses, cottages and apartments, to bed & breakfasts, to condos and other vacation rentals.
+Lodging choices in Bermuda range from high-end hotels and resorts to guest houses, cottages and apartments, to bed and breakfasts, to condos and other vacation rentals.
 And the prices vary from extravagant to fairly reasonable.
 All of these types of accommodation are available in the parishes we recommend.

-If you think that staying on Bermuda is out of your financial ability, think again.
+If you think that staying in Bermuda is out of your financial ability, think again.
 You can get yourself a vacation rental, apartment or cottage with a kitchen, for less than US $150 per night.
-And if you cook for yourself you'll lower your total trip cost by a lot.
+And if you cook for yourself you’ll lower your total trip cost by a lot.
 Grocery stores are everywhere and though likely more expensive than in your hometown, it is still much less than eating out.
 You can find some Bermuda vacation rentals on TripAdvisor and even more if you do a web search.

-If close access to many snorkeling beaches is your number one priority, then stay in Paget, Warwick or Southampton Parish.
+If close access to many snorkeling beaches is your number one priority, then stay in Paget, Warwick, or Southampton Parish.
 Grocery stores are close by and there are restaurants scattered around them too, though the most restaurant options are in the city of Hamilton.
-If you don't rent a scooter (or bike as they are known locally), there are regular buses running through all three parishes and you can usually find taxis.
+If you don’t rent a scooter (or bike as they are known locally), there are regular buses running through all three parishes and you can usually find taxis.